 - To support recordings with authentication in FIPS-enabled environments, upgrade to WPM 2020.2.2.
 Otherwise, "401 Unauthorized" messages will appear during playback.

-- NTLM authentication is not supported in WPM recordings that are saved to Pingdom as Transaction Checks.
+- NTLM authentication is not supported in WPM recordings that are saved to Pingdom.

 Bindings for Basic, NTLM, and Digest authentication include the URL of a secured page (or portion of a page) and credentials.
-Playback of transactions with authentication will fail if the secured page URL doesn't match the binding URL.
-If that occurs, try removing the original binding from the original recording on which the transaction was based, and then creating a new binding.
-You may need to recreate the entire recording, along with related transactions, if WPM cannot match the URL properties.
+Playback of transactions with authentication fail if the secured page URL doesn't match the binding URL.
+If that occurs, remove the binding from the original recording on which the transaction was based, and then recreate the binding.
+You may need to recreate the entire recording plus related transactions, if WPM still cannot match the URL properties.